A Guide to Popular Types of Memorials

 You can also choose from custom-shaped monuments and family or estate monuments.

-Know that at Tegeler Monument, we install all of our memorials with a concrete base underneath to help prevent the memorial from sinking or falling over.
+Know that at Tegeler Monument, we install all of all types of memorials with a concrete base underneath to help prevent the memorial from sinking or falling over.
 This helps protect the material and keep it looking beautiful over time.

 These monuments are typically what we imagine when envisioning a cemetery resting place.
 Upright headstones are one of the most common types of memorials, as it’s a simple stone placed at the head of the grave.